Free Deckpad on Orders +$75

 Barreleye fish

-Many compare deep-sea creatures to horrifying extraterrestrial creatures that Hollywood films portray, and the Barreleye Fish is no exemption with it’s a transparent head with green and shiny barrel-like eyes.
+Many compare deep-sea creatures to horrifying extraterrestrial creatures that Hollywood films portray, and the Barreleye Fish is no exemption with its transparent head with green and shiny barrel-like eyes.
 Its face is even more confusing, with the eye-like organs above their tiny mouths being their olfactory organs.

 They live in a sad area of the ocean, around where the sunlight from the surfaces fades to complete darkness.
 That is why, when looking for prey, they turn their tubular eyes upwards to see.